MakGlavocevic/Skyscanner-API-automation-with-REST-Assured/README.md

 This automation test was created as a part of a work task.
 It uses Skyscanner Flight Search API from rapidapi.com

+This test represents a smoke test and the main objectives are to see if the API responds to our GET requests as it should

 rapidapi.com link: https://rapidapi.com/skyscanner/api/skyscanner-flight-search/details

 --------------------------------------